cvppa2023/cvppa2023.github.io/_pages/speakers.md

 The following speakers are confirmed for CVPPA 2023.

-## Andreas Hund, Crop Science, ETH Zurich
+## Andreas Hund, Crop Science, ETH Zürich

 **Carrying cameras through a wheat field: a game-changer for crop improvement?**